-We don’t just provide a classroom setting; we provide a warm and compassionate place for learning.
+We don’t just provide a classroom setting; we provide a warm and compassionate place for learning for students with disabilities.

-Preparing for life after graduation can be daunting, especially for high school students with disabilities.
+Preparing for life after high school can be daunting, especially for high school students with disabilities.
 Finding employment, living independently, and adjusting to new people and expectations can be tough, but they’re key to a happy and successful future.
-We provide high school transition programs for students with disabilities to help you flourish and achieve your dreams.
+We provide an extensive transition curriculum for students with disabilities to help you flourish and achieve your dreams.

 Preparing for Success